Vorkharium/vorkharium.github.io/_posts/2024-11-09-HTB-Builder-Write-up.md

 sync:x:4:65534:sync:/bin:/bin/sync
 ```

- On the documention of the exploit, its also mentioned in which files we could find interesting information:
+ On the documentation of the exploit, its also mentioned in which files we could find interesting information:
 - `/proc/self/environ` Environmental variables including `JENKINS_HOME`
 - `/proc/self/cmdline` Command-line arguments
 - `/etc/hosts` Linux local-DNS resolution